-- Trailer brakes are set correctly, HAND BRAKE OFF, locking flap off. - Jockey wheel raised, pointing upwards, and locked. - Front box lid is secured. - Servery flap is secured inside and outside. - Cube boxes, controls and seats in cabin are locked in place. - Boxes on back shelf closed and against the walls. - Rear safety rails are in place and doors secured. - Rear support leg jacks removed and stored. - Cabin doorstep raised.
+- Trailer brakes are set correctly, hand brake off, locking flap off. - Jockey wheel raised, pointing upwards, and locked. - Front box lid is secured. - Servery flap is secured inside and outside. - Cube boxes, controls and seats in cabin are locked in place. - Boxes on back shelf closed and against the walls. - Rear safety rails are in place and doors secured. - Rear support legs and doorstep are raised and locked in place.